jeffpar/pcjs/blog/_posts/2023/2023-09-05-wrapping-up-support-for-fat.md

 It turns out this happened because I put "IBM  3.0" in the BPB, which seemed logical, since "IBM  2.0" would imply that PC DOS 2.x formatted the disk, but since the disk was using FAT16, it couldn't have.
 And yet, ironically, by putting the "old" OEM signature in the BPB, PC DOS 3.00 honors the BPB values, and then later notices that "total clusters" is greater than 4085, so it marks the volume as FAT16 after all, and life is good.

-Here's the code where PC DOS 3.00 inspects the MBR and then BPB in the boot sector.
+Here's the code where PC DOS 3.00 inspects the MBR and then the BPB in the boot sector.
 It appears that the code originally intended to honor a BPB with an "IBM  3.0" signature, but a mistake in the code made that impossible.
 Again, I've sprinkled my own comments throughout the disassembled code to help make it more readable:

     &0070:1438 BBC203           MOV      BX,03C2            ; BX -> partition table entry + 4
     &0070:143B 26803F01         CMP      ES:[BX],01         ; type 1?
 (FAT12)